haskell-org/summer-of-haskell/content/news/2019-08-26-gsoc-results.md

 detectParts :: Ord a => AM.AdjacencyMap a -> Either (OddCycle a) (AdjacencyMap a a)
 ```

-This naturally means that the graph is either bipartite or contains an odd
+It is known that a graph is bipartite if and only if it contains no cycles of
-cycle.
+odd length.
+This function either finds an odd cycle or returns a partition.

 The implementation is so exciting that I wrote a whole
 [post](https://summer.haskell.org/news/2019-07-26-testing-bipartiteness.html)